MaxNaeg/safe_lab_agents/README.md

 ![Terminal window showing a set of interactive prompts and user answers](docs/figures_mini_example/fig_further_questions.jpg)

 Now you will observe some startup messages and the installation of various packages (such as numpy).
-Eventually `Claude Code` will start up.
+Eventually `Claude Code` will launch.
 It will ask you to copy a link into a browser for getting the login credentials.
 This demonstrates that the sandbox works, as the agent cannot just launch a web page inside a browser on your machine (which would be what happens normally at this point).
 Copy that link to a browser, authorize access, and copy the resulting code back into the terminal.
 Afterwards, `Claude Code` is ready to take your instructions.

 ![Terminal window showing a freshly launched Claude Code instance](docs/figures_mini_example/fig_claude_launch.jpg)

 Give it instructions like `Characterize this optical setup` and let it run.
 In this example, it will still ask for permissions, but since you are inside the sandbox, feel free to let it run autonomously without any danger!
+You can do so by pressing shift-tab several times to reach 'auto' mode.
+Alternatively, you could have used `agent start --task "Analyze the optical setup!"` in the beginning to directly go to automatic mode.

 ![Terminal window showing a freshly launched Claude Code instance](docs/figures_mini_example/fig_run.jpg)